Alert: Plaza Building Is Closed

 Robust discussion and debate are fundamental to the life of the University.
-Consequently, this policy shall be interpreted in a manner that is consistent with student academic freedom policy as defined in Regent Law, Article 5D.
+As such, this policy shall be interpreted in a manner that is consistent with student academic freedom policy as defined in Regent Law, Article 5D.

-Discrimination occurs when an individual suffers an adverse consequence on the basis of a protected characteristic.
+Discrimination on the basis of protected class occurs when an individual suffers an adverse consequence on the basis of a protected class.
 An adverse consequence is when someone is deprived of or denied a material benefit.
-Examples include failure to be hired or promoted or denial of admission to an academic program based on a protected characteristic.
+Examples include failure to be hired or promoted, or denial of admission to an academic program based on a protected class.

 Whether a hostile environment exists is determined from both a subjective and an objective perspective.
-The subjective perspective evaluates whether or not the reporting party (complainant) experienced unwelcome conduct (based on a protected characteristic).
-The objective perspective evaluates whether or not the unwelcome conduct was, from the perspective of a reasonable person in the alleged reporting party’s (complainant's) position, sufficiently severe, persistent or pervasive that it unreasonably interferes with, limits or deprives an individual from participating in or benefiting from the University’s education or employment programs and/or activities.
+The subjective perspective evaluates whether or not the reporting party (complainant) experienced unwelcome conduct (based on a protected class).
+The objective perspective evaluates whether or not the unwelcome conduct was, from the perspective of a reasonable person in the alleged reporting party’s (complainant's) position, sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits or deprives an individual from participating in, or benefiting from, the University’s education or employment programs and/or activities.

 Harassment becomes prohibited by this policy where enduring the offensive conduct becomes a condition of continued participation or receipt of benefits from the University’s education or employment programs and/or activities.
-Mere offensive conduct, such as petty slights and annoyances, such as stray negative comments in an otherwise neutral evaluation, “snubbing a colleague,” or negative comments that are justified by an individual’s poor performance or history are not enough to create a hostile environment.
 Although repeated incidents increase the likelihood that harassment has created a hostile environment, a single or isolated incident of discrimination or harassment may be sufficient.

-Under University policy, protected characteristics include race, color, national origin, pregnancy, sex, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, and political affiliation, and political philosophy.
+Under University policy, protected classes include race, color, national origin or shared ancestry, pregnancy or related conditions, sex, age, disability, creed, religion, marital status, sexual orientation, gender, gender identity, gender expression, veteran status, political affiliation, and political philosophy.

-Read the definitions of each protected characteristic here.
+Read the definitions of each protected class here.

 What accommodations is the University required to provide?

-The University is required to provide reasonable accommodations for students, staff, and faculty related to disability, religion/creed, and pregnancy.
-Find more information related to pregnancy, religion, and disability-related accommodations here.
+The University is required to provide reasonable accommodations for students, staff, and faculty related to disability, pregnancy or related conditions, religion, and creed.
+Find more information related to pregnancy, religion, creed, and disability accommodations within the Accommodations Resources section of our website.

 Why do we have this policy?

-This policy and the required campus complaint process and procedures are intended to comply with the requirements of the following federal laws, their implementing regulations and related federal agency guidance, as well as relevant state laws and the Laws of the Regents:
+The Nondiscrimination Policy and OE Resolution Procedures are intended to comply with the requirements of the following federal laws, their implementing regulations, and related federal agency guidance, relevant state laws, and the Laws of the CU Regents:

-What if I am experiencing bullying or harassment that is not based on a protected characteristic?
+What if I am experiencing bullying or harassment that is not based on a protected class?

 Office of Equity